This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Updating Your Insurance: Updating insurance policies post-marriage ensures both partners are adequately covered, with potential benefits and discounts available for married couples.

-Here at NewlyNamed, we’re ready to walk you through every step and cheer you on through this new life chapter.
-With tried-and-true tips, practical advice, and a supportive secret weapon (our all-in-one personalized name change kits), you’ll be on the right path to newlywed document organization before you know it.
+Here at NewlyNamed, we're ready to walk you through every step of this new life chapter.
+With tried-and-true tips, practical advice, and our all-in-one personalized name change kits, you'll be on the right path to newlywed document organization before you know it.

 In this article, we'll cover the legal things to do after getting married and help set you up for a smooth, stress-free transition.

-Here’s a step-by-step checklist to keep you organized, calm, and totally on top of your new life admin.
-As a bonus, you’ll feel super accomplished as you check each thing off.
+Here's a step-by-step checklist to keep you organized and on top of your new life admin:

-1. Secure Your Marriage Certificate: Before you update a single thing, get a few certified copies of your marriage certificate from the county or city where you tied the knot.
-You’ll need these for almost every official change, so having extras saves time and prevents future headaches.
+1. Secure Your Marriage Certificate: Get a few certified copies from the county or city where you married.
+You'll need these for almost every official change.

-2. Update Your Social Security Information: Next up, go to the Social Security Administration's website to update your card.
-It’s the first domino before you can tackle how to change your name after marriage on all your other documents.
+2. Update Your Social Security Information: Go to the Social Security Administration's website to update your card — it's the first domino before you can tackle how to change your name after marriage on all other documents.

-3. Head To The DMV: Bring your crisp new forms to your local DMV to update your driver’s license or state ID.
-Remember to check their website ahead of time for required paperwork and photos.
+3. Head To The DMV: Bring your updated Social Security card to your local DMV to update your driver's license or state ID.
+Check their website ahead of time for required paperwork.

-4. Refresh Travel Documents: If you dream of jet-setting with your spouse, update your passport, TSA PreCheck, and airline reward accounts well before your trip.
-Travelling with your new last name is so much smoother when the paperwork matches your tickets.
+4. Refresh Travel Documents: Update your passport, TSA PreCheck, and airline reward accounts before any planned travel.
+Traveling with a new name is far smoother when all documentation matches.

-6. Update Work and Benefits Records: Let your employer know about your name change and marital status.
-Update HR paperwork, payroll details, professional licenses, and any other applicable paperwork.
-It’s also a good time to review your benefits and make tweaks if you want.
+6. Update Work and Benefits Records: Notify HR of your name change and marital status.
+Update payroll details, professional licenses, and benefits paperwork.
+Review your benefits package for any adjustments worth making.

-8. Don’t Forget Utility Companies And Recurring Bills: Think electricity, water, phone, and internet.
-Use this opportunity to consolidate bills, combine services, or even score new-customer discounts.
+8. Update Utility Companies And Recurring Bills: Electricity, water, phone, and internet accounts all need to reflect current details.
+Use this as an opportunity to consolidate services or find new-customer discounts.

-9. Tidy Up Your Personal Records: Review legal checklist items like updating your will, power of attorney, or emergency contacts.
-It’s also a smart time to update your voter registration.
-These steps give your new life together a strong foundation.
+9. Update Legal Documents: Review your will, power of attorney, emergency contacts, and voter registration.
+These give your new life together a strong legal foundation.

-To streamline your name change process from start to finish, try a NewlyNamed name change package.
-Each personalized kit is designed to simplify every step, complete with pre-filled forms and comprehensive instructions tailored to your state and situation.
-Plus, the NewlyNamed Box comes with a printed checklist for your convenience!
-Whether you choose the physical NewlyNamed Box or the Print at Home version, you'll stay organized, save time, and feel confident knowing your paperwork is handled with ease.
+To streamline your name change from start to finish, a NewlyNamed name change package provides pre-filled forms and step-by-step instructions tailored to your state and situation.
+The NewlyNamed Box also includes a printed checklist for your convenience.

 Use A Name Change Kit For Your Driver's License Name Change

-Marriage often triggers a variety of legal and financial changes, from filing taxes jointly to adjusting emergency contacts, beneficiaries, and insurance coverage.
-When you’re wondering about the things to do after getting married, the answer is quite a bit!
-And every one of those changes comes with its own set of documents, deadlines, and forms to complete.
-A well-organized hub makes it easy to keep track of them all and gives both partners visibility into shared responsibilities.
+Marriage triggers a wide range of legal and financial changes: filing taxes jointly, adjusting emergency contacts, updating beneficiaries, and revising insurance coverage.
+Each change comes with its own documents, deadlines, and forms.
+A well-organized hub gives both partners visibility into shared responsibilities and keeps nothing from slipping through the cracks.

-Creating a shared document system early in your marriage sets a collaborative tone for all the decisions ahead, no matter if you're managing a household budget, preparing to buy a home, or planning your next big milestone.
-It’s one of those small but mighty actions that can help you stay grounded and connected as your life together evolves.
+Creating a shared document system early in your marriage sets a collaborative tone for everything ahead — whether you're managing a household budget, preparing to buy a home, or planning the next big milestone.
+It's one of those foundational actions that keeps you grounded and aligned as life together evolves.

 Get Step-By-Step Guidance After Marriage With A Name Change Package

-Start by grabbing a physical folder or setting up a digital file labeled “Taxes for [current year].”
-In this space, tuck your most recent tax returns, W-2s, 1099s, and any marriage name change certificates or documents you’ll potentially need for reference.
-If your household feels comfortable going digital, scan these essentials and back them up in two secure locations (cloud and a hard drive).
+Set up a labeled folder — physical or digital — for "Taxes [current year]."
+Include your most recent tax returns, W-2s, 1099s, and any marriage or name change certificates needed for reference.
+If going digital, scan and back up files in two secure locations: a cloud service and an external hard drive.

 NewlyNamed Personalized Name Change Kits